High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Introduction

-The present contribution focuses on the one-dimensional solid propellant combustion in the Low-Mach number approximation, and introduces a high-order time integration strategy based on singly-diagonally implicit Runge-Kutta methods, with a fully coupled approach involving algebraic constraints.
-The accuracy on the algebraic variables, i.e. surface variables and flow velocity, is guaranteed by requiring certain specific properties for the integration scheme.
+The present contribution focuses on the one-dimensional solid propellant combustion in the low-Mach number approximation, and proposes a high-order time integration strategy based on existing singly-diagonally implicit Runge-Kutta methods (up to order 5), with a fully-coupled approach involving an original treatment of the mass conservation constraint, and ensuring unconditional stability of the overall computation.
+The proposed approach can be generalized to any one-dimensional low-Mach combustion model for homogeneous or spray flames.